Hemostemix (CVE:HEM) Stock Price Down 22.7% – What’s Next?

 Insiders Place Their Bets

-In other news, Director Peter Alan Lacey bought 200,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 6th.
-The shares were bought at an average cost of C$0.15 per share, with a total value of C$30,000.00.
-Insiders own 10.43% of the company’s stock.
+In other news, Director Peter Alan Lacey purchased 200,000 shares of the company’s stock in a transaction on Thursday, March 6th.
+The stock was purchased at an average price of C$0.15 per share, with a total value of C$30,000.00.
+Corporate insiders own 10.43% of the company’s stock.

 Hemostemix Inc, a clinical stage biotechnology company, develops, manufactures, and commercializes blood-derived stem cell therapies for medical conditions in Canada.
 Its lead product is ACP-01, an autologous cell therapy, which is in Phase II clinical trial for the treatment of vascular diseases, such as cardiovascular disease, peripheral arterial disease, angina pectoris, and ischemia.